Can SMBs Overcome the Cyber Security Skills Gap?

 - Designating one key employee to coordinate cyber security strategy and to manage any responses to a data breach event.

 - Educating employees regularly on cyber security threats and defensive practices.
 And demonstrating the importance of that education by involving all employees from upper management on down.
+It’s a good idea to invest in pci training for developers to future-proof your security.

 How Cyber Security Skills Gap Influences on SMBs